Classical simulation of circuits with realistic odd-dimensional Gottesman-Kitaev-Preskill states

-\end{corollary} In Appendix \ref{appendix:proof-zak-gross}, we provide an alternative proof to the Lemma to that given in Ref.~\cite{davis2024}.
-In Appendix \ref{appendix:ssd}, we highlight a connection to the stabilizer subsystem decomposition~\cite{shaw2024,calcluth2022}.
-Finally, in Appendix \ref{appendix:logical-state-gross}, we prove the Corollary via Lemma \ref{lemma:zak-gross-in-terms-of-gross}.
-This Corollary informs us that positivity of the Gross Wigner function of a qudit state implies positivity of the Zak-Gross Wigner function for the perfectly encoded CV state.
-Hence, all ideally encoded stabilizer GKP states have positive Zak-Gross Wigner function.
+\end{corollary} In Appendix~\ref{appendix:proof-zak-gross}, we provide an alternative proof to Lemma~\ref{lemma:zak-gross-in-terms-of-gross} to that given in Ref.~\cite{davis2024}.
+In Appendix~\ref{appendix:ssd}, we highlight a connection to the stabilizer subsystem decomposition~\cite{shaw2024,calcluth2022}.
+Finally, in Appendix~\ref{appendix:logical-state-gross}, we prove Corollary \ref{corollary:state} via Lemma \ref{lemma:zak-gross-in-terms-of-gross}.
+This Corollary informs us that positivity of the Gross Wigner function of a qudit state implies positivity of the ZGW function for the perfectly encoded CV state.
+Hence, all ideally encoded stabilizer GKP states have positive ZGW function.

-Next, we show that the evolution of CV states can be described using the Zak-Gross Wigner function when restricting to symplectic operations described by integer matrices \footnote{We note that the restriction to integer symplectic matrices implies that single-mode squeezing is not simulatable with our method.
+Next, we show that the evolution of CV states can be described using the ZGW function when restricting to symplectic operations described by integer matrices \footnote{We note that the restriction to integer symplectic matrices implies that single-mode squeezing is not simulatable with our method.
 Arbitrary single-mode squeezing would unlock the ability to simulate all Gaussian operations represented by rational symplectic matrices.
 The possibility that simulating squeezing may, in general, require extra computational cost is left open.
 We leave further analysis to future work.}.
-These include all encoded Clifford operations as shown in Appendix \ref{appendix:decomposition}.
-We state the following Theorem: \begin{theorem} Consider the unitary evolution of a state $\hat \rho$ under the action of a Gaussian unitary operation $\hat U_S$ described by an integer symplectic matrix $S$.
-The Zak-Gross Wigner function of the evolved state is given by
+These include all encoded Clifford operations as shown in Appendix~\ref{appendix:decomposition}. \begin{theorem} Consider the unitary evolution of a state $\hat \rho$ under the action of a Gaussian unitary operation $\hat U_S$ described by an integer symplectic matrix $S$.
+The ZGW function of the evolved state is given by

-where $\mathbf t$ depends on $S$ and can be computed efficiently. \end{theorem} The proof of this Theorem and an explanation of how to find $\mathbf t$ efficiently is given in Appendix \ref{appendix:operations}.
-Note that this also implies that if the Zak-Gross Wigner function is initially positive, the positivity is preserved by integer symplectic operations, and in particular by all encoded Clifford operations.
-This is because the symplectic operation can be interpreted as a change of coordinates, hence simply transforming the positive Zak-Gross Wigner distribution to another positive Zak-Gross Wigner distribution.
+where $\mathbf t$ can be computed efficiently from $S$. \end{theorem} The proof of this Theorem and an explanation of how to find $\mathbf t$ efficiently is given in Appendix~\ref{appendix:operations}.
+Note that this also implies that if the ZGW function is initially positive, the positivity is preserved by integer symplectic operations, and in particular by all encoded Clifford operations.
+This is because the symplectic operation can be interpreted as a change of coordinates, hence simply transforming the positive ZGW distribution to another positive ZGW distribution.